ateucher/rcourse-1day/R-course_1day.md

 ---
-title: 'An Introduction to R for Agrologists: March 7, 2015'
+title: 'Introduction to R for Agrologists: March 7 2015'
 output:
   pdf_document:
     fig_height: 1
     fig_width: 1
-geometry: margin=1in
+geometry: margin=0.75in
+fontsize: 12pt
 ---

 This one-day course will introduce users to [R](http://www.r-project.org/) software.
-This course is suitable for individuals who have never used R, as well those who may have used R in the past but need to brush up on the basics.
+This course is suitable for people who have never used R, as well those who may have used R in the past but need to brush up on the basics.

 ## What is R?

 R is an open source programming language and environment for data manipulation, statistical analysis, and plotting.
-In addition to being free (as in speech, eg. open source) it is also free (as in free beer, yay!), which means you can download it and use it for free.
+In addition to being free (as in speech, eg. open source) it is also free (as in free beer, yay!), which means you can use it for free.
 It works on all major operating systems including Windows, Mac, and Linux.

 ## Course Content